 Until recently, companies' need for safety has been the cloud’s number one enemy, despite reports from Gartner and Panorama Consulting suggesting that cloud-based systems are far safer than on-premise implementations.

 "We have customers that deliver to the aerospace and defense segment, with high demands to safety.
 Now even these customers are thinking about moving to the cloud, "Ramstad says.

 As a startup with a growth strategy, choosing RamBase was an easy decision for Norxe.

 – Cloud-based systems give a lighter implementation phase – the customer can implement exactly what they need and be up and running quickly, without heavy investments.
 Licenses are invoiced monthly based on the number of users, and costs are directly tied to business size.

-But Ramstad is also of the opinion that bigger and more established companies must acknowledge this change in technology to avoid technical debt.
+But Ramstad also believes that more extensive and established companies must acknowledge this technological change to avoid technical debt.

 Whether you’re big or small, established or a startup, and whether you have an IT-department or not, you should spend your core time on business, not IT.
 When digitization starts gaining speed you’ll need to have your business systems in place.Aage Ramstad

 -You can’t digitize if you don’t have a solid foundation.
 What Norxe does, together with RamBase and Mazeppa, is to build that foundation.